 Luckily, it’s a common statement nowadays: “We are a sustainable company!”, But it takes quite a lot to be truly sustainable, while being profitable and and able to grow as a company.
 In 2013 we, two highschoolfriends with entrepreneurial experience and a passion for flags, started Semaphore Signs in response to the loss of one of the oldest flag companies in the Netherlands, where we all had a history.

-Inspired by meetings with the national operators of these projects, we started looking for a way to make flags more sustainable.
-In 2017 we were the first flag makers to deliver flags on canvas made from recycled PET fiber. then, our great company has been supplying many more sustainable institutions and companies worldwide and we are doing our utmost to become more sustainable in other areas as well as our sustainable products and mindset.
-For example, we transfer an amount to the Global Forest Fund for each flag sold.
-We also keep the organization and our accommodation tailor-made and as efficient as possible.
-Finally, we use part of our margin for sponsoring various environmental education projects worldwide.
+Inspired by personal contact with the national operators of these projects, we started looking for a way to make flags more sustainable.
+In 2017 we were the first flag makers to offer flags made from recycled PET fiber.
+Since then our ‘lean&nice’ company has been supplying flags and signs to many other sustainable institutions and companies worldwide.
+The way forward is sustainability; not only are we contributing a percentage of our turnover to the Global Forest Fund, we also use part of our margin for sponsoring various environmental education projects worldwide, keep our organization tailor-made and as efficient as possible and we’re developing the revolutionary next stap in sustainable signing: flags made of 100% hemp fibers, zero plastics.

-These are all small steps, but they attribute to the least we all can do, together: creating awareness.
-That’s exactly what our PETflags do, besides being the most sustainable option in signing.
+We’re a small company and our impact might be modest, but our efforts attribute to the least we all can do, together: creating awareness.
+That’s exactly what our PETflags do, besides currently being the most sustainable option in signing.
 Are you ready to take that step with us for your company or institution?
 We’ld love to be your partner….

 To minimise our ecological footprint and form a social point of view, we opt for suppliers and partners who produce in the EU.
 Ofcourse we know that’s no guarantee for sustainability, but we believe that EU producers, whether or not driven by EU rules, have taken considerable steps in sustainable and socially responsible production in recent years.
 An important early choice has also been to develop a specific bunting that lasts significantly longer than the average bunting used for flags.
 A stronger flag leads to lower volumes and therefore less use and waste.